• Skip to primary navigation

 Jump to Recipe

-This rustic fresh cranberry pear galette is a beautiful fall dessert, with an easy rustic foolproof crust that anyone can make.
+This rustic fresh cranberry pear galette is a beautiful fall or holiday dessert that tastes as good as it looks.

 Rustic Cranberry Pear Galette

-When fresh cranberries make it to the stores and I can't wait to make something with them.
-This one is a rustic cranberry pear galette because both are in season and when you make a galette the crust is very forgiving and it also shows off the beautiful filling.
+When fresh cranberries make it to the stores, I can't wait to make something with them.
+This one is a rustic cranberry pear galette because both are in season, and when you make a galette, the crust is very forgiving, and it also shows off the beautiful filling.

-Fresh cranberries work well in baking an often you don't need to add extra sugar.
+Fresh cranberries work well in baking, and often you don't need to add extra sugar.
 For example, I've used them in a cranberry shortbread cookie when many are using dried cranberries with added sugar.
 However, the fresh cranberries look better and taste just as great.

 More Great Cranberry Desserts